- A contagious and often fatal viral disease

 Q: I can’t believe they’re bringing infected people to this continent to be treated.
 Aren’t we in for a global pandemic?

 That’s highly unlikely.
 It takes close personal contact with an infected and symptomatic person to catch Ebola, and once you’re ill, you can hardly move.
 Most of the sick people are very poor and unlikely to get on a plane, and even if they did, the world is on high alert for travellers from West Africa who look even slightly peaky.
-Suspected cases have been identified and promptly isolated at airports in Hong Kong, Saudi Arabia, the United Kingdom, New York City, Montreal, and Brampton, Ont.
-All later tested negative.

 The negative pressure units and Haz-mat suits that Western countries deploy to evacuate infected citizens are scary-looking and might seem excessive for a virus that is only moderately contagious.
 In fact, they are excessive.
 But it’s not often that public health agencies get to use these toys outside of the lab, and there’s good reason take every affordable precaution.
 Once infected, even the healthiest person has a high chance of dying from Ebola.